 An execution-only platform allows customers to make trades themselves using their system, and does not provide financial advice.
 They only provide the ‘execution’ of the trade.

-Moneyfarm have a simple pricing structure which depends on:
+Moneyfarm have a simple pricing structure which depends on 3 things:

 - Whether your investments are socially responsible or classic.

-- How much you have invested with Moneyfarm.
-The annual percentage cost will reduce the higher you have invested with them
+- The amount you have invested with Moneyfarm.
+The annual percentage cost will reduce the higher you have invested with them.

 The pricing is made up of 3 areas: